How To Write a Resume Employers Will Notice

 Beginning your resume with a headline or resume summary statement (sometimes known as a resume objective) is one way to clearly call out your most relevant qualifications.
 This short description should quickly advertise your skillset and professional goals to any reader.

 A headline is the shortest version: sum up your achievements in one line.
-In a summary or objective statement, you can get a little longer: one or two sentences is typically a good length.
+In a summary or objective statement, you can get a little longer: one or two sentences are typically a good length.

 (Note: when you build your resume with Indeed Resume, there are two fields at the top: one for a headline and one for a summary.
 Both are optional.
 You may choose to leave them blank, use one or the other, or use both.)

 To get started, think back on your proudest career accomplishments and what defines who you are in the workplace.
 Carefully read the job descriptions that you’re considering.
 Do they require a specific certification or years of experience?
 Your headline is the place to let the employer know you meet these requirements.

-For example, a customer service representative with a track record of customer satisfaction might write: Customer success professional with 3+ years experience delighting clients in the retail industry.
+For example, a customer service representative with a track record of customer satisfaction might write: Customer success agent with 10+ years' experience delighting clients in the retail industry.

 Similarly, an experienced dental assistant could write: Certified dental assistant with 12+ years in direct patient care.

 These are both great examples of engaging and descriptive headlines.
 If you want, you can pair that with a slightly longer summary of your skills and career goals.

-Headline: Customer success professional with 3+ years experience delighting clients in the retail industry.
+Headline: Customer success agent with 10+ years' experience delighting clients in the retail industry.

 Headline: Certified dental assistant with 12+ years in direct patient care.

 Headline: Aspiring financial services professional with a degree in business administration.